Cost of Long-Term Care in California in 2025

 Regardless, if a licensed clinical expert certifies that you need assistance with two or more ADLs and this assistance is expected to last 90+ days, you qualify as needing long-term care.

-Types of Long-Term Care for Seniors
+Types of Senior Care in California

 When you think of long-term care, what comes to mind?
 For a lot of people, it’s nursing homes.

 However, most long-term care doesn’t take place in nursing homes.
-In fact, you may never need to live in a nursing home even if you or a loved one needs frequent long-term care assistance.
+In fact, you may never need to live in a nursing home, even if you or a loved one needs frequent long-term care assistance.

 Adult Day Care